-Obama returns to Berlin facing uncertain future
+Obama issues warning to Trump on Russia

 - She's Europe's most powerful leader

+"I don't expect the President-elect will follow exactly our blueprint or our approach, but my hope is he does not simply take a realpolitik approach and suggest we cut some deals with Russia, even if it hurts people or violates international norms or leaves smaller countries vulnerable," he said.

+But Obama said his hope is that Trump is "willing to stand up to Russia where they are deviating from our values and international norms."

-Berlin (CNN)President Barack Obama returned to Berlin Thursday, the city where he introduced himself to the world in 2008 but where he now faces persistent questions about the future of a liberal global order.
+Obama's visit to Berlin marks his final one as president.
+It's the city where he introduced himself to the world in 2008 but where he now faces persistent questions about the future of transatlantic ties and liberal progress.

-In the German capital, Obama planned to spend most of his time huddling with Chancellor Angela Merkel, his closest global ally who is now Europe's most powerful leader as the continent prepares for Donald Trump's presidency.
+Obama spent most of his time huddling with Merkel, his closest counterpart who is now Europe's most powerful leader as the continent prepares for Donald Trump's presidency.
+Among her challenges: checking Putin's global aggression in an age of uncertain global alliances.

+In bidding farewell to his most stalwart global ally, he assured Merkel -- and Europeans more broadly -- that turbulent politics won't shake the global order.

+"I think our politics everywhere are going to be going through a bumpy phase," Obama said, an attempt to downplay the wave of nationalist populism that has spread across Europe and propelled Trump's victory.

 Just after touching down here Wednesday evening, Obama spent hours dining with Merkel at his hotel in central Berlin.
 The pair is set to resume talks Thursday afternoon before taking reporters' questions.